 The Division of Family Assistance (DFA) determines Medicaid financial eligibility and all non-financial eligibility, with the exception of medical necessity determinations, for the following:

-- Modified Adjusted Gross Income (MAGI) groups: children under the age of 20, pregnant women, parents/caretaker relatives, former foster care children, and family planning expansion category (limited coverage); and
+- Modified Adjusted Gross Income (MAGI) groups: children under the age of 20, pregnant women, parents/caretaker relatives, former foster care children, non-disabled adults between the ages of 19 and 65, and family planning expansion category (limited coverage); and

 - Non-MAGI groups: blind individuals, refugees, non-citizens, seniors, disabled adults, and individuals requiring long-term care services.